Lighting up your backyard, driveway, or garden is one way to get a little more security or add interesting details to your property.

 2. LEPOWER LED Flood Light Outdoor

-This LED flood light from LEPOWER delivers 8000 lumens and has a radial pattern reflector surfaces to that enhances the light and can save you 80% on your electric bill, depending on usage.
+This LED flood light from LEPOWER delivers 11000 lumens and has radial pattern reflector surfaces that enhance the light and can save you 80% on your electric bill, depending on usage.

 The casing is made of lightweight, durable aluminum that won’t rust or corrode and is designed to dissipate heat plus the casing of the light is waterproof.